The Chesapeake Bay

 You’ll find everything from the urbanized areas of Baltimore, Norfolk, Hampton, and Portsmouth, with all the entertainment and activities they have to provide, to tiny little towns with a wharf and a small collection of shops on Main Street.

 If you take the time to visit, you’ll find that each of these places has its own charm and something to offer the visitor.
 That offering might not be much more than a chance to relax in a place that operates at a pace that’s a little slower and calmer than you’re used to.
 In today’s hurry-up world, that’s something to treasure.

 Use our map of the region to navigate your way around the Bay and explore all it has to offer.

 Click the map to choose a destination

 Chesapeake Bay Information.
 How much do you know about the Chesapeake Bay?
 Did you know that the Chesapeake is the largest estuary (a place where salt and fresh waters mix) in the United States?
 Did you know that the Bay supports 348 species of finfish, 173 species of shellfish, and over 2,700 plant species?
 About the Chesapeake Bay

 Links to more information about the Chesapeake Bay:

 A partnership of the conservation and restoration of the Bay.

 Wikipedia’s Chesapeake Bay page.

-The Chesapeake Bay Gateways Network.
+The Chesapeake Bay Gateways and Watertrails Network.